 Boston Scientific produces a large range of medical devices used to diagnose and treat patients with issues in the areas of cardiology, urology, endoscopy and many more.
 It was founded in 1979 with the aim of creating less invasive medical devices and procedures, they continue to innovate across expanding areas of medicine.
 They estimate that around 21 million people were treated with one of their products in 2014.
 Boston Scientific currently employs approximately 23,000 people across 40 countries.

 Boston Scientific has had a manufacturing presence in Ireland since 1994.
 There are currently three manufacturing sites – Galway, Cork, and Clonmel.
 Established in 1994, the Galway site is the largest in the country providing research and development, manufacturing, regulatory affairs and new product development.
 The Cork site was opened in 1998 and manufactures a range of devices across several areas of the business.
 In Clonmel, they have a focus on development, manufacture, and distribution of defibrillators and pacemakers – the Cardiac Rhythm Management area is an area of high potential and growth for the company.
 These sites export approximately 10 million devices every year.
 They currently have around 4500 employees across Ireland.

 Essilor International SA

 Allergan began in 1950 after its founder successfully developed anti-allergy nose and eye drops.
-The focus was novel treatments for speciality markets in response to feedback and information from health care professionals and patients.
+The focus was novel treatments for specialty markets in response to feedback and information from healthcare professionals and patients.
 They currently have over 2700 employees, including over 800 at their Westport manufacturing site.
-Allergen is a multi-speciality provider in areas including eyecare, neurosciences and dermatology.
+Allergen is a multi-specialty provider in areas including eye care, neurosciences, and dermatology.
 In March 2015, Allergan was bought by Actavis.